ghacks Technology News

 Encrypted Google Search Coming Next Week

-Encryption on the Internet is still largely used on financial and shopping sites and for site log ins and neglected by most Internet sites.
+Encryption on the Internet is still largely used on financial and shopping sites and for site log ins and neglected by the majority of other Internet sites.
 Using encrypted connections to access websites aids against network eavesdropping and a set of other online attacks.
-It does also protect the user’s privacy by revealing less information in Internet connection logs and on the local computer systems used to access those websites and services.
+It does also protect the user's privacy by revealing less information in Internet connection logs and on the local computer systems used to access those websites and services.

 The fact that Google will enable https search is mentioned in one sentence in the large article explaining the WiFi fiasco.